 Oxidation Retrofit Facilities.
 The oxidation retrofit facilities program includes the design and construction of oxidation facilities and appurtenances at all of Metropolitan's treatment plants.
 This program is intended to allow Metropolitan to meet drinking water standards for disinfection by-products and reduce taste and odor incidents.
 The first phase of the oxidation retrofit program, at Metropolitan's Henry J. Mills Treatment Plant in Riverside County, was completed in 2003.
 Oxidation retrofit at the Joseph Jensen Treatment Plant was completed July 1, 2005.
 The cost for these two projects was approximately \$236.4 million.
-Oxidation retrofit at the Robert A. Skinner plant was substantially completed in December 2009 and operational in 2010, with follow-up work expected for completion completed in June 2014.
-Expenditures at the Skinner plant through December 2013 June 2014 were \$242.95243.3 million.
+Oxidation retrofit at the Robert A. Skinner plant was substantially completed in December 2009 and operational in 2010, with follow-up work completed in June 2014.
+Expenditures at the Skinner plant through June December 2014 were \$243.3243.5 million.
 Total oxidation program costs at the Skinner plant are estimated to be \$245.5 million.
 Construction of the oxidation retrofit facilities at the Robert B. Diemer Treatment Plant was completed in June 2013.
-All testing and start-up work is planned to be complete in 2014,2015.
-Program expenditures at the Diemer plant through December 2013 June 2014 were \$355.1357.4 million and the total program cost is projected to be \$372.9370.0 million.
+All testing and start-up work is planned to be complete in 2015.
+Program expenditures at the Diemer plant through June December 2014 were \$357.4358.9 million and the total program cost is projected to be \$370.0 million.
 The construction contract for the Weymouth oxidation facilities, the last Metropolitan treatment plant to be retrofitted, was awarded in June 2012.
 Oxidation program costs at the F.E.
 Weymouth plant, based upon the adopted budget, were estimated to be \$338.5 million.
 Due to the ongoing highly competitive bidding environment, the awarded construction contract was more than \$100 million below the budgeted amount.
-Expenditures at the Weymouth plant through December 2013 June 2014 were \$\frac{118.8}{141.9}\$ million and completion is expected in fiscal year 2016-17.
+Expenditures at the Weymouth plant through June December 2014 were \$\frac{141.9}{170.5} million and completion is expected in fiscal year 2016-17.
 Total oxidation program costs at the F.E.
 Weymouth plant are estimated to be \$270.0 million.

 F.E.
 Weymouth Treatment Plant Improvements.
 The F.E.
 Weymouth Treatment Plant was built in 1938 and subsequently expanded several times over the following 25 years.
 It is Metropolitan's oldest water treatment facility.
 Metropolitan has completed several upgrades and refurbishment/replacement projects to maintain the plant's reliability and improve its efficiency.
 These include power systems upgrades, a residual solids dewatering facility, refurbishment/replacement of the mechanical equipment in two of the eight flocculation and settling basins, a new plant maintenance facility, new chemical feed systems and storage tanks, replacement of the plant domestic/fire water system, seismic upgrades to the plant inlet structure, and a new chlorine handling and containment facility.
 Planned projects over the next several years include refurbishment of the plant's filters and settling basins, seismic retrofits to the filter buildings and administration building, and replacement of the valves used to control filter operation.
-The cost estimate for all prior and projected improvements at the Weymouth plant, not including the ozone facilities, is approximately \$442.0422.1 million, with \$191.0197.7 million spent through December 2013.
-June 2014.
-Budgeted aggregate capital expenditures for improvements at the Weymouth plant for fiscal years 2014-15 and 2015-16 are \$42.342.8 million.
+The cost estimate for all prior and projected improvements at the Weymouth plant, not including the ozone facilities, is approximately \$422.1 million, with \$197.7202.7 million spent through JuneDecember 2014.
+Budgeted aggregate capital expenditures for improvements at the Weymouth plant for fiscal years 2014-15 and 2015-16 are \$42.8 million.